kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

   observe shutdown; only the kubelet can.
 Publishing must originate at the kubelet to honor the admission-rejection invariant.
-- **Exempt `system-node-critical` / `system-cluster-critical` DaemonSet Pods from suppression in alpha.** Attractive because it needs no phase signal and would close the critical-daemon-Pod gap immediately.
-Rejected because the kubelet terminates *every* critical Pod, by design, during the critical phase;
-  with the exemption, each one is recreated, rejected, and looped for the entire `shutdownGracePeriodCriticalPods` window — reintroducing the churn for precisely the population [#137895] reports, in the phase where it occurs today.
-A priority-aware reader without a phase signal cannot distinguish "user phase, critical Pod crashed, restore it" from "critical phase, kubelet is terminating it, leave it"; directions A and B exist to supply that signal.
-The exemption also does not map onto `shutdownGracePeriodByPodPriority`, whose tiers are arbitrary and need not put the two built-in classes on top.
-It contradicts the WG's 2026-08-24 resolution for alpha.
-The underlying gap is instead carried as a beta criterion, with the `critical` metric label measuring it during alpha.
+- **Exempt `system-node-critical` / `system-cluster-critical` DaemonSet Pods from suppression without a phase signal.** Needs no new condition, but the kubelet terminates *every* critical Pod, by design, during the critical phase; with a bare exemption each one is recreated, rejected, and looped for the entire `shutdownGracePeriodCriticalPods` window — reintroducing the churn for precisely the population [#137895] reports.
+A reader without a phase signal cannot distinguish "lower tier, critical Pod died, restore it" from "critical tier, kubelet is terminating it, leave it".
+The exemption is adopted only in combination with `GracefulNodeShutdownCriticalPhase`, which supplies exactly that signal; see [Priority tiers](#priority-tiers).
+- **Publish the tier boundary as a Node status field in alpha.** Precise for arbitrary `shutdownGracePeriodByPodPriority` ladders, where the critical-phase condition over-suppresses intermediate tiers.
+Deferred to beta: a new status field needs API shape review the alpha schedule cannot absorb, the reader would need a PriorityClass lister to resolve template priority, and the two-phase condition is a strict subset of the eventual rule, so adding the field later is additive.
+- **Keep reject-all admission and suppress every template.** Behavior-neutral today, since no critical Pod is admitted during any tier, but it codifies the kubelet's priority-blind admission into a control-plane contract.
+Rejected at API review, 2026-09-25.
 - **Reuse the `NodeLifecycleConditions` gate.** Changes the meaning of a gate that already shipped and couples this behavior's maturity to the admin-managed conditions and the `kubectl drain` writer. *Rejected in WG (2026-08-24).*